3 Ways to Increase Productivity in the Control Room

 Customized Automation

 In a control room, you always need an easy way to program repetitive tasks such as opening a layout on a specific video wall or switching the audio signal to a specific channel, or even readjusting the video wall layouts and room lighting to work shift changes.
-Such commands should be easily triggered by a button on a control panel.
-Giving operators the freedom to change layouts and control devices with a simple touch saves time by eliminating repetitive tasks, but also reduces response times in urgent situations.

 Select video wall software that has an easy way to create such macro-commands without the need for programming.
 The last thing you want is to have to hire a programmer every time your procedures change.